Charity of Sir Richard Whittington

 • Innovation or scalability: New models or approaches that can grow

-• Proven track record: Established organizations with demonstrated impact
+• Proven track record: Established organisations with demonstrated impact

-• Asset-based, person-centered work: Building on community strengths
+• Asset-based, person-centred work: Building on community strengths

 Recent Funding Examples